PostHog/charts-clickhouse/charts/posthog/README.md

 ### [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)

 This chart provides support for Ingress resource.
-By default nginx ingress is enabled (it can be disabled by setting `ingress.nginx.enabled` to false.
-You maybe want to set an `ingress.hostname` and set up DNS to be able to access the installation using that URL.
+If you have an available Ingress Controller such as Nginx or Traefik you maybe want to set `ingress.nginx.enabled` to true or `ingress.type` and choose an `ingress.hostname` for the URL.
+Then, you should be able to access the installation using that address.

 ### [Prometheus](https://prometheus.io/docs/introduction/overview/)